We’re in yet another COVID wave, but Australia is neglecting one our best defences.

 Governments did a lot of work during the pandemic to stock up on vaccines, improve data, expand pharmacy vaccination, and increase uptake in the most vulnerable communities.
 GP clinics and pharmacies worked hard too, giving tens of millions COVID vaccinations and reaching almost all high-risk people.

 Australia can build on these strengths, but there’s no time to lose.
 Trust in vaccination is waning due to misinformation and COVID fatigue.
 Even before the pandemic, adult vaccination was too low.
 It’s time for governments to lead a vaccination reset.

 First, Australia should set clear goals.
 About 25 years ago, we set targets for child vaccination, with goals for the whole population and for areas that lag.
 Child vaccination soared to hit targets and surpass some.
 We should set goals for adult vaccination to help repeat this success.

 Second, vaccination must get easier.
 There should be vaccination surges in the lead-up to winter, to reduce the burden on hospitals.
 At those times, people at high risk should be eligible even if they’ve had a recent injection or infection.

 Surges should be accompanied by advertising that explains vaccination and makes the benefits clear.
 And everyone at high risk should get an SMS reminder.

-But that won’t work for everyone, including people in some cultural groups that are missing out.
-Almost all of them see a GP, and many visit a pharmacy, so there is a good way to reach them.
-GP clinics and pharmacies should get more support to explain and encourage vaccination, overcome language barriers, and dispel misinformation.
+That won’t work for everyone, including people in cultural groups that are missing out.
+Almost all of them see a GP, and many visit a pharmacy, so GP clinics and pharmacies should get more support to explain and encourage vaccination, overcome language barriers, and dispel misinformation.

 COVID vaccines saved tens of thousands of lives in Australia during the pandemic.
-Like the other vaccines recommended by experts, they have low risks, protect people from serious illness, and take pressure off the health system.
+Like the other vaccines recommended, they have low risks, protect people from serious illness, and take pressure off hospitals.